May 7th, 2009 by Clint

 There is some good news.
 The outbreak was discovered much sooner than I expected we could, and that will save lives.
 To help show how this saves lives, below is a generic epidemic curve.

 Disease spreads from person to person up to a peak, and then tapers off as potential hosts are exhausted from the population.
-Underneath the curve is a second curve, showing the mortality rate as a percentage of infections.
+Underneath the curve is a second curve, showing deaths caused by infections.
 The reason I work on disease detection is to try and make these curves as small as possible.
 The earlier you intervene in an outbreak with treatment and quarantine, the smaller the curves will be.